seongahjo/Teamkerbell/README.md

 How To Use
 =====
+You should install MySQL, Redis in advance.

 ```

- * If you want to run this app, you should install MySQL, Redis in advance

  * git clone https://github.com/seongahjo/Teamkerbell.git